10 of the UK's best hidden beaches

 Once a Norman stronghold, Bamburgh Castle towers over the wide, pristine Bamburgh Beach below.
 The castle dominates the skyline and has been standing on that spot since the 6th century, with the oldest part of the current structure having been built in the 12th century.

-This dramatic beach is backed by sand dunes and offers the perfect location for a long, wind-swept walk at any time of the year.
+This dramatic Northumberland beach is backed by sand dunes and offers the perfect location for a long, wind-swept walk at any time of the year.
 There are plenty of other fab coastal walks from here that take you past craggy rocks, busy rock pools and, if you head slightly inland, a wide variety of flora and fauna.

 From the beach itself you’re also presented with lovely views of the Farne Islands and can take boat trips out to see them up close, spotting seals and seabirds at play.